lightscript/lightscript.org/pages/docs/docs.md

 `let` and `var` are the same as in JavaScript.

+    let friendCount = 1

-However, to reassign a variable, you must use the keyword `now`.
+However, to reassign a variable, you must use the keyword `now`:

+    let friendCount = 1
+    // makes a friend...
+    now friendCount = 2

+### Updating values

+Reassigning or updating a variable requires the `now` keyword.
 This makes it more clear when you are reassigning (which shouldn't be often), and enables the `const`-by-default syntax.

     let isDarkSide = false
-    // ...
-Anakin gets stuck in traffic ...
+    // ... gets stuck in traffic ...
     now isDarkSide = true

 This can be a bit tricky at first:

-    let hanSolo
-    if debt.isPaid():
-      hanSolo = 'free to go'
-    else:
-      hanSolo = 'frozen in carbonite'

-doesn't do what you want, since the inner `weekend` variables are redeclared as shadow `const` variables; instead, you need to use `now`:

     let hanSolo
     if debt.isPaid():